 To qualify, an applicant must:

-- Must hold a current unrestricted license listing on the NC Registry as a CNA I or higher.
+- Current unrestricted listing on the NC Registry as a CNA I or above.

 Follow the instructions that you receive in a return email from Admissions to confirm your intent to enroll.
 You will receive a letter from the Admissions staff with your Craven Community College Student ID number and instructions for accessing your Craven Community College student email, and accessing WebAdvisor, Craven’s student web portal.